Sidkm18/Sidkm18/README.md

 **🔧 Kali Linux Toolkit:** Exploring advanced penetration testing tools and techniques in Kali Linux.
 Learning hands-on exploitation methods, network analysis tools, and security assessment techniques to complement my CTF participation and cybersecurity research.

-**🧠 AI Security Research:** Diving deeper into how artificial intelligence can predict and prevent cyber attacks through behavioral pattern analysis.
+**🧠 AI Security Research:** Diving deeper into how artificial intelligence can predict and prevent cyberattacks through behavioral pattern analysis.
 Researching machine learning applications in threat detection and anomaly identification for next-generation security systems.

 **🎮 3D Graphics Mastery:** Expanding my knowledge of advanced 3D graphics programming and planning to master Unreal Engine for next-generation immersive experiences that push the boundaries of what's possible in virtual reality and interactive simulations.